Guides

 - Copy the "Internal Integration Secret" (it starts with

-ntn_). - Paste it into TamaleBot's deploy page in the Notion field.
+ntn_). - Paste it into your agent's Integrations tab → Notion field.

 - Important: In Notion, open the database or page you want the bot to access.
 Click the "..." menu in the top right, go to "Connections", find your integration name, and add it.
 The bot can only see pages you explicitly share with it.